hardik-143/quickToast/docs/events.md

 <div class="blockquote-orange blockquote-wrapper">

-!> **🎭 Pro Tip**: Think of these events as your toast's personal reality show!
+!> **Pro Tip**: Think of these events as your toast's personal reality show!
 You can spy on every moment - from their dramatic entrance (`quickToast:show`) to their tearful goodbye (`quickToast:destroy`).
 Perfect for analytics, debugging, or just satisfying your inner nosy neighbor! 🕵️‍♂️

 </div>

-## 🎬 Lifecycle Events :id=lifecycle-events
+## Lifecycle Events

 ### Show Event - The Grand Entrance <!-- {docsify-ignore} -->